darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 1. denoising,
 2. local contrast enhancement,
 3. dehazing,
-4. local contrast enhancement,
-5. lens blur correction,
+4. lens blur correction,
-6. sensor and demosaicing correction.
+5. sensor and demosaicing correction.

 Indeed, starting with the coarser scales reconstructions reduces the probability of introducing or increasing noise when doing the finer scales reconstructions.
 This is unintuitive because these processes don't happen in this order during the formation of the image.
 For the same reason, denoising should always happen before any attempt at sharpening or increasing acutance.